 NACE Automechanika has now opened for business at the Georgia World Congress Center in Atlanta.
 The opening day included several mechanical, collision and management classes, along with many hands-on demonstrations, presentations and innovative product displays from exhibitors including Gtechniq North America, Pro Spot International and The Matrix Wand.

-One of the sessions was presented by David Luehr, the founder of Elite Body Shop Solutions.
+One of the sessions was presented by Dave Luehr, the founder of Elite Body Shop Solutions.
 He was in high spirits as he presented his session, The Winning Mindset of America’s Greatest Body Shops, in the morning on the first day of the show.

 “Right now is the best time to be in the collision repair industry,” said Luehr.
 “Perfecting all of the technical aspects of the business is only a part of the body shop success equation.
 The right winning mindset can overcome more challenges and take you, your business, and your team further, into limitless potential.”